SWEET – To Examine the Barriers & Facilitators to the Use of Sweeteners & Sweetness Enhancers (S&SEs)

 Duration: 1 Oct 2018 – 30 Sep 2023

-Overall objective: To examine the barriers & facilitators to the use of sweeteners & sweetness enhancers (S&SEs) & examine the likely risks & benefits of using them to replace sugar in the diet in the context of health, obesity, safety & sustainability.
+- examine the likely risks and benefits of using them to replace sugar in the diet in the context of health, obesity, safety and sustainability.

 Role of ILSI Europe